MesecevaKci/deepRL_collaboration_and_competititon/Report.md

 In order to improve the performance of the network one could try the following techniques:

 1. More systematic exploration of the hyperparameters - in this work I have reused the parameters from another DDPG project.
-2. Implement prioritized Experience Replay
+2. Implement prioritized Experience Replay.
 3. Test other methods and algorithms for multi-agent environments: multi-agent PPO or multi-agent DQN.